d11wtq/oedipus/README.md

 ### Footnotes

+  [1]: In practice I find such an abstraction not to be very useful, as it assumes a single-server setup

-  [1]: You can build a local copy of sphinx without installing it on the system:
+  [2]: You can build a local copy of sphinx without installing it on the system:

     cd sphinx-2.0.4/
     ./configure